 Compensation Committee.
-The Board's Compensation Committee consists of Messrs.
-Holdsworth, McEachern and Shahidehpour, each of whom the Board has determined is an independent director under the Nasdaq Rules and the Exchange Act, with Mr. Holdsworth serving as the Committee's chairman.
+The Board's Compensation Committee consists of Ms. Coy and Messrs.
+Holdsworth, McEachern and Shahidehpour, each of whom the Board has determined is an independent director under the Nasdaq Rules and the Exchange Act, with Mr. Holdsworth serving as the Compensation Committee's chairman.
 The Compensation Committee is responsible for establishing and governing the compensation and benefit practices of the Company.
 The Compensation Committee charter requires that the Compensation Committee consist of three or more members of the Board, each of whom qualifies as an "independent director" under Nasdaq Rules, a "non-employee director" within the meaning of Rule 16b-3 under the Exchange Act and an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.
-At all times during fiscal 2017, the Compensation Committee consisted of at least three members of the Board, each of whom the Board has affirmatively determined satisfies these independence requirements.
-The Compensation Committee met five times during fiscal 2017.
+At all times during fiscal 2019, the Compensation Committee consisted of at least three members of the Board, each of whom the Board has affirmatively determined satisfies these independence requirements.
+The Compensation Committee met eight times during fiscal 2019.

 The Compensation Committee assists the Board in determining the compensation of the Company's executive officers and senior management and approves the annual and long-term compensation for the Company's Chief Executive Officer and other executive officers.
-In addition to its annual review of the compensation of the Company's officers, the Compensation Committee administers the Company's 2008 Performance Incentive Plan (the "2008 Plan"),
+In addition to its annual review of the compensation of the Company's officers, the Compensation Committee administers the Company's 2008 Amended and Restated Performance Incentive Plan (the "2008 Plan"), 2006 Stock Incentive Plan (the "2006 Plan") and the Amended and Restated Willdan Group, Inc.

-2006 Stock Incentive Plan (the "2006 Plan") and the Amended and Restated Willdan Group, Inc. 2006 Employee Stock Purchase Plan (the "ESPP").
+2006 Employee Stock Purchase Plan (the "ESPP").
 The Committee has the authority to designate officers, directors or key employees eligible to participate in the plans, to prescribe the terms of any stock options or other equity-based awards, to interpret the plans and to make all other determinations for administering the plans.
 Our Chief Executive Officer recommends to the Compensation Committee salary, annual bonus and long-term compensation levels for less senior officers, including the other Named Executive Officers (as defined below).

 The Compensation Committee is authorized to retain and terminate any compensation consultant engaged to assist in the evaluation of the compensation of our senior executive officers (including all of the Named Executive Officers).
 In 2017, the Compensation Committee hired Willis Towers Watson and Performensation to evaluate and compare the compensation practices for executive management and the Board.
-As a result of the work performed, we implemented a new performance-based equity program in 2018 that is described in more detail in the "Compensation Discussion and Analysis" below.
-The Compensation Committee is directly responsible for the appointment, compensation and oversight of both Willis Towers Watson and Performensation, and does not believe either consultant's work has raised any conflict of interest.
-Willis Towers Watson and Performensation both report only to the Compensation Committee, and do not perform any other services for us.
+The Compensation Committee was directly responsible for the appointment, compensation and oversight of both Willis Towers Watson and Performensation pursuant to applicable SEC and Nasdaq Rules and concluded that no conflict of interest existed with respect to such consultant's services to the Compensation Committee.
+Willis Towers Watson and Performed, we implemented a new performancebased equity program in 2018 that is described in more detail in the "Compensation Discussion and Analysis" below.
+Willis Towers Watson and Performensation did not perform any services for us during 2019.

 Nominating and Governance Committee.
 The Board's Nominating and Governance Committee consists of Messrs.
 Shahidehpour, Cohen and McGinn, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Dr. Shahidehpour serving as the Committee's chairman.
-Mr. Westfall served on the Board's Nominating and Governance Committee for all of fiscal 2017 and until his retirement on March 14, 2018.
-The Nominating and Governance Committee met five times in fiscal 2017.
+The Nominating and Governance Committee met five times in fiscal 2019.